portfedh/100-days-of-code/log.md

 Im going to try to finish this book before the year is over so I can use 2023 to take the front end path and try to start coding professionaly by the end of the Year.
 Im very happy I chose to learn this, lets see where this takes me.

+## Day 101: December 18, 2022
+**Today's Progress**:  Chapter 4 (partial) on HeadFirst Javascritpt.
+Finished SQL Island

+**Thoughts** Ive been getting stuck on my SQL problems in Leet Code.
+I found a game to learn SQL called SQL Island. https://sql-island.informatik.uni-kl.de/ I finished the game and learnt a lot.
+I also did a bit of my head first javascript practice.
+I feel it was a good day.